 Low-cost and increasingly cleaner electricity is an attractive fuel for transportation, building heating and cooling, and industrial processes.
 Through rebates, rate and tariff design, and innovative programs, HCE can encourage the expanded use of electricity for these new purposes in a way that results in net cost savings to the member, net emissions reductions, or both.
 One example of a current activity in this area is HCE's Charge at Home and Charge at Work programs supporting electric transportation by using rebates to remove barriers to accessing electric vehicle (EV) charging infrastructure.
-Future activities could include expanded support for air-source heat pumps and other building components and appliances that encourage new uses of electricity instead of fossil fuels.
-Growth in consumption from these new uses can offset ongoing reductions in energy use from energy efficiency, preserving HCE revenue while achieving multiple valuable outcomes for members.
+Future activities could include expanded rebates and incentives for heat pumps and other building components and appliances that encourage new uses of electricity rather than fossil fuels.
+Growth in consumption from these new uses can offset ongoing reductions in energy use from energy efficiency, preserving HCE revenue needed to maintain the grid infrastructure while achieving multiple valuable outcomes for members.
+At the same time, electrification helps stabilize members' overall energy costs by reducing their exposure to price spikes due to disruptions in natural gas and oil markets.